DMXControl/OS2L-dmxc3-Plugin/README.md

 OS2L allows audio software like VirtualDJ to send messages to DMX software like DMXControl.
 Currently only beat messages are supported within this plugin.

-## Build
-- Build `Mono.Zeroconf` from [GitHub source](https://github.com/mono/Mono.Zeroconf).
-  The NuGet package is broken.

 ## Install
-- Copy the extracted dll-files to the Kernel plugin directory, i.e. `C:\Program Files (x86)\DMXControl3\Kernel\Plugins`.
+- Copy the DLL-files to the Kernel plugin directory, i.e. `C:\Program Files (x86)\DMXControl3\Kernel\Plugins`.
-- Sometimes it is needed to right-click all ddl-files, select `Properties` and then click `Unblock`.
+- Sometimes it is needed to right-click all DLL-files, select `Properties` and then click `Unblock`.
-- Install Bonjour (if not already installed): [https://support.apple.com/kb/DL999](https://support.apple.com/kb/DL999).

 ## Usage
 - Enable the plugin in the DMXControl Plugin Management